Logo preload

 Live Chat

-One great approach to enabling direct feedback from your customers is through live chat.
-Intercom is a “way for internet businesses to communicate with customers, personally, at scale” which incorporates a chat widget on your website, allowing your customers to engage with you directly.
-Intercom is more than just a live chat though, it also offers rich metric reporting and integrations with your other favorite tools like GitHub, Slack, Salesforce, and more.
+Intercom provides a way for internet businesses to communicate personally with customers at scale.
+It includes a chat widget on your website, allowing direct customer engagement.
+Intercom doesn’t just offer live chat.
+It also provides rich metric reporting and integrates with popular tools like GitHub, Slack, and Salesforce.

 Chat bubbles